Section 1 - The Church and Building Law

 Transitional and emergency housing is exempt from the Act

-This exemption is applicable to all people (new and existing clients) in transitional and emergency housing that meet the criteria above.
+This exemption is applicable to all people (new and existing clients) in transitional and emergency housing who meet the criteria above.

 Providers of transitional and emergency housing will still be able to opt into parts of the Act if they wish by agreeing in writing with the client which parts will apply.